top of page

 Positions Hiring

-We are hiring day camp counselors for our three summer camps: Pathfinders Camp (ages 5-6), Farm & Garden Camp (ages 6-11, plus Counselors-in-Trainings or CITs from age 12+), and Crew Camp (ages 10+).
+We are hiring day camp counselors for two of our summer camps: Pathfinders Camp (ages 5-6) and Farm & Garden Camp (ages 6-11, plus Counselors-in-Trainings or CITs from age 12+).

 Our summer camp counselors are the backbone of our summer here at New Village.
 We host around 300 campers over the course of the summer, many of whom return year after year because they love the blend of freedom, trust, responsibility, and fun at the core of our programs.

 2. Farm & Garden Camp (ages 6-11, plus CITs from age 12+): In F&G, we are committed to the kids’ participation in the stewardship of animals, farms, gardens, and wild spaces.
 We build our programs around their love of nature and animals, their capacity for kindness, their competence in work, and their right to belong.
 Mornings are spent working with animals and in the garden.
 Afternoons are spent in a mixture of free play and planned activities, including craft and construction projects, marsh/field/forest play, and lots of animal time.
-In F&G, there are 3 counselors for the 30 campers, plus at least 4 CITs.
+Counselors are responsible for implementing and leading activities each day (nature-based crafts, cooking, animal husbandry, games, etc).
+In F&G, there are 3 counselors for the 30 campers for 6/10 weeks, and 4 counselors for 35 campers for 4/10 weeks, plus at least 4 CITs.
 Counselors will be working closely with the CITs, mentoring, giving feedback, etc.

 Required Qualities: